aaestrada/steerage/README.md

 ### API

-`hapi-configure` exports a function to configure a Hapi server.
+`steerage` exports a function to configure a Hapi server.

 It takes the following arguments: